-The OECD Cooperative Chemicals Assessment Programme was established, based on the previous High Production Volume (HPV) Chemicals Programme (see History of the Programme), to better respond to the changing needs of member countries, and the programme specifically addresses a number of member country challenges, such as:
+The OECD Cooperative Chemicals Assessment Programme (CoCAP) was established, based on the previous High Production Volume (HPV) Chemicals Programme (see History of the Programme), to better respond to the changing needs of member countries.
+The programme specifically addresses a number of member country challenges, such as:

 - Addressing all chemicals on the market

-- Avoiding duplication with work going on in other countries
+- Avoiding duplication of on-going work in other countries

 Key Programme Areas

 1. Elaboration and Dissemination of OECD-wide Agreed Conclusions on Hazards of Chemicals